MikaelRehman2006/CS4337_Project2/devlog.md

 Nov 25: 5:44 pm
 This session was great, I was able top finish the components that are needed to locate and move from the start of the maze.
 I also implemented find_start/3 to return the coordinates of the single start cell and added in_bounds/3 which basically confirms that a coordinate lies inside the maze.
 Next I added passable_cell/3 which makes sure that we do not ever step into a wall.
 These predicates are forming the core foundation to simulate movement, and I will use them directly when I have to implement the action-following in the next session.
 So overall this session went smoothly and the structure of the maze logic is solid.

+Nov 26: 11:30pm
+In this session I am hoping to implement the logic for following a list of actions that are though the maze.
+This is going to allow prolog to simulate the movement step by step and check bounds and walls.
+This functionality will be needed for verifying a given action list in fint_exit/2.
+The main work would be writing a recursive predicate that processes each action and updates the current position.
+(I forgot to push the devlog for pre session thoughts)

+Nov 27 12:25 am (same session, just went to the next day because of the time) So in this session I was able to implement the entirely of the logic for following a list of actions through the maze.
+The follow_actions/6 predicate now updates the position step by step and it also checks both bounds and walls using the helper predicates I made from the earlier sessions.
+This completes the movement simulation that is needed to verify an action list.
+The only remaining piece I need for the verification mode is checking whether the final position is an exit, which I will add in the next session when I start working on find_exit/2.